 Investing Terminology and Explanations

 Health Savings Account (HSA): a triple-threat tax advantage healthcare savings account.
-A HSA has the ability to save thousands in taxes utilizing it’s unique structure.
+An HSA has the ability to save thousands in taxes utilizing its unique structure.

 Margin call: occurs when the value of an investor’s margin account falls below the broker’s required amount, requiring the investor to add additional funds in order to avoid forced liquidation.

 Robo-advisors/investing: utilizing apps (e.g. M1, Robinhood, Stash) to purchase financial assets.
 These apps utilize complex algorithms and forecasting models to create the best “bang for your buck” given your risk allocation.

 Return-On-Investment (ROI): a simple mathematical formula that calculates your percentage return on investment.
 Expressed as: Net Profit / Investment Cost x 100.